heckman/book-of-integrals/README.md

 ## Output

-The page sequence may appead odd.
+The page sequence may appear odd.

 The intention is to print the document double-sided, cut each page in half, and put the pages in a small binder.